PhysiCell-Tools/python-loader/man/TUTORIAL.md

 mcds.get_substrate_names()  # ['oxygen']
 ```

-We can retrieve a pandas dataframe withe the parameters (decay\_rate, diffusion\_coefficient) that were set for in each substrate.
+We can retrieve a pandas dataframe with the parameters (decay\_rate, diffusion\_coefficient) that were set for in each substrate.
 ```python
 df = mcds.get_substrate_df()
 df.head()